avisharma/cryptomiser/README.md

 # ﻿Cryptomiser
-*Encryption Library in C Language*
+*Encryption Library in C Language with optimised RSA*
 ***

 ### Background